Questions to ask if your dating a non-Christian unbeliever

 Q1.
 What is your purpose in dating this person?

 Q2.
-Are we spiritually compatible?
+Are we compatible?

 → Powerful Bible verses for sexual purity.